Prop Risk & Rules Engine & Payout Safety

 • Rule tuning dashboard (false positives tracking)

 The goal of advanced detection is not "catch everyone".
 It's to reduce false positives while catching high-impact abuse.
-These patterns are commonly used in mature programs.

 • Group accounts by trade similarity score